pafable/work-smarter-blog/readme.md

     - Add tfsec as part of the workflow
     - Add the wrapper script to provision vm
     - Fill out deployment section in readme

-3. Configure a terraform remote backend to manage states
+## Changelist
+- Added Github Action workflow to use s3 as a terraform backend
+- Allow GHA to use terraform to provision the blog server